matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

     "years_pro" column in "Previous Player Attributes.csv" before comparing it with the NFL's 'years pro' field.

     2. Make sure that the LOG_LEVEL in "process\scraping\settings.py" is set to "INFO" to start with, as this will give us the most information, which we will want to see on the first few runs of "step_3_scrape_NFL_rosters.py".
+    Also comment out all but a few teams in the "NFL_TEAMS" list in settings.py.
+Then start the iterative process of running step_3's code and scraping NFL.com.

 B.  Activate the venv in "process\scraping" so we can use Scrapy.
 To do this:
     1. Open a CMD window.